The uniformization of the moduli space of principally polarized abelian 6-folds: The Weyl-Petri realization of the Hodge eigenbundles

-\begin{theorem} The ramification divisor of the map $PT:\mathcal{G}_{E_6} \dashrightarrow \overline{\mathcal{A}}_6$ is given by
+\begin{theorem} The ramification divisor of the map $PT:\mathcal{G}_{E_6} \dashrightarrow \overline{\cA}_6$ is given by

 \end{theorem} \begin{proof} The general point of $D_{E_6}$ corresponds to a semi-abelian variety of torus rank $1$, whereas for all the other boundary divisors in $\mathfrak{br}^*(\widetilde{B}_2)$ the corresponding torus rank is zero.
-Moreover $PT^*(\widetilde{D}_6)=D_{E_6}$.
+Moreover $PT^*(D_6)=D_{E_6}$ (recall that in this proof, the map $PT$ is defined on the partial compactification $\mathcal{G}_{E_6}$, the formula above does not hold on $\hhu$).
 Via the Hurwitz formula, we obtain that

 Recall that the canonical class $K_{\hhu}$ has been expressed in terms of boundary divisors on $\hhu$.
 Using Theorem \ref{azy3}, we can pass to a new basis in $CH^1(\mathcal{G}_{E_6})$ involving the Hodge eigenbundles and one boundary divisor, namely $D_{E_6}$.
 After simple manipulations we obtain